-Can a flooded car be repaired?
-Yes, here are some steps and tips to follow so you can assess a flood-damaged car and what to do before trying to start and drive again.
+Can water-damaged vehicles be repaired?
+Yes, here are 3 steps to follow with tips to assess a flood-damaged car and what to do before trying to start and drive.
 Floodwater can destroy the interior and exterior of your car.
 The electrical system, tyres, engine, and transmission are all vulnerable.
 Here are some tips on how to handle the aftermath of a flood.

 When a car gets flooded, the water can cause damage to the engine and other parts of the car.
 It can also corrode the electrical wiring and other components that are not waterproof.
 Water is likely to be contaminated with sewage, saltwater, chemicals and other harmful substances so you have to use the sight and smell test first to decide if you’re going to proceed to bring your car back to life.